mr-sven/x3d-rfm-esp32/X3D-Protocol.md

 # Delta Dore X3D Protocol analysis

-The bidirectional X3D protocol is used by various DeltaDore devices and also other vendors are builing assets.
+The bidirectional X3D protocol is used by various DeltaDore devices and also other vendors are building assets.

 The Message flow is initiatet by Tydom or thermostate or sensor.

-The initiating device sends a loop of 2 up to 5 messages, depending on message content they contain a counting nibble which counts to zero.
+The initiating device sends a loop of 2 up to 5 messages, depending on message content, they contain a counting nibble which counts to zero.
 After the message counts to zero, the actor respondes with it's informations.

 The Initiating device sends the request every 17.75 ms until count zero.
 The responding device waites (count + 1) * 18 ms and responds with it's answer in a loop for every 18 ms.

+The protocol is mesh based.
+The maximum number of actors can be 16 in one mesh network.
+The limitation is due to the maximum packet size of 64, on register read and write request, every device gets it's own 16bit data field, so the packet increases by 2 byte each device.

 ## RF Specifications